 Rocket Boy and the Queen of the Stars

 Since the release of Becoming Darkness I have written several more books in my quest to replace my former agent.
-My latest effort is a project I am particularly proud of because I have finally managed to combine my many passions: writing, art, science fiction, space, classic 50s sci-fi movies, and much more.
-This book--ROCKET BOY AND THE QUEEN OF THE STARS--is an illustrated retro SF atompunk adventure I have now begun querying with.
+My latest effort is a project I am particularly fond of because I have finally managed to combine my many passions and interests: writing, art, science fiction, space, classic 50s sci-fi movies, alternate history, and much more.

 The story is a bit of a throwback, inspired by a host of childhood favourites, including the Heinlein juveniles (Starman Jones, Space Cadet, and The Rolling Stones in particular), The Adventures of Tintin, the British Eagle comics Dan Dare series, the SF serials (Buck Rogers & Flash Gordon), classic 1950s science fiction films, the sci-fi pulps (especially their fabulous covers), plus more contemporary fare in the order of Kenneth Oppel's fine Airborn trilogy.
 (If you haven't read the latter you really should; just a truly excellent series worthy of the accolades it has received.)

-I am pleased with how the ROCKET BOY book has taken shape and it has already generated a lot of interest on Twitter and elsewhere as well a phenomenal feedback from beta readers.
-Of course, it's the agents and publishers who count, and there's no telling how they will react.
+I am pleased with how ROCKET BOY AND THE QUEEN OF THE STARS has taken shape and it has already generated a lot of interest on Twitter and elsewhere as well phenomenal feedback from beta readers.
+Of course, it's agents and publishers who count, and there's no telling how they will react.
 As a writer you always hope for the positive, but these days agents are inundated with submissions, making the chances of being picked up almost as remote as winning the lottery.
 But as with the latter, you can't win if you don't try.
 Or as that old piece of wisdom goes: Better to have tried and failed than to have not tried at all.

 As mentioned earlier, I am illustrating this book with more than 60 pencil drawings, my first attempt at doing so.
 I've considered this approach in the past, but never felt confident enough to pull it off.
-With this project, however, I have created a text well-suited to illustrations, and so I cracked open my tin of pencils and set to work.
-And to say it has been enjoyable would be an understatement: From writing to drawing, this book has been an absolute pleasure to create.
+With this project, however, I have created a text well-suited to illustrations, and so I cracked open mycollection of H and B pencils and set to work.
+To say it has been enjoyable ride would be an understatement: From writing to drawing, this book has been an absolute pleasure to create.

-To the right are but a handful of the completed pieces from the book.
+To the right are examples of the completed pieces from the book.
 I considered many different mediums before settling on pencils--primarily to mimic (somewhat) the interior illustrations of the old SF pulps and to emulate the look of grainy black and white film (prevalent in the science fiction serials and b-movies of the 30s, 40s, and 50s).
-A few of the images pay homage to the style of the Sci-Fi pulp illustrators, and a couple are drawn as a tip of the hat to Tintin creator Herge's gorgeous la ligne Claire style.
+A few of the images pay homage to the style of the Sci-Fi pulp illustrators (Virgil Finlay, H.W.Wesso, Leo Morey, etc.), and a couple are drawn as a tip of the hat to Tintin creator Herge (a favourite of mine since I purchased my first Tintin adventure in Isfahan, Iran, back in 1970).
 There's also a nod to the works of the comic book/comic strip artists I grew up admiring--Jack Kirby, Russ Manning, Neal Adams, Dan Spiegle, Wally Wood, Milton Caniff, Raymond Alexander, etc.--and who influenced me in some of my art.

-I hope these images will provide you an impression of what to expect in this fast-paced adventure set in an alternate 1950s that features giant interstellar rockets (of the classic finned variety), rayguns, fishbowl helmets, alien planets, space pirates, and the quest for a treasure hidden aboard a long lost starliner.
-Peril awaits around almost every corner, and I hope that at some point soon you'll be able to follow the story to its thrilling conclusion.
+I hope this will provide you with an impression of what to expect in this fast-paced adventure.
+Peril awaits around almost every corner, and at some point soon--if all goes well--you'll be able to follow the story to its thrilling conclusion.

 I occasionally post illustrations from the book on Twitter, so follow me there if you are interested in seeing more.